-- 9.1.4 Farm properties and smallholdings used for residential purposes The Municipality annually grants a rebate to owners of farm properties and smallholdings that are used for residential purposes.
+- 9.1.5 Farm properties and smallholdings used for agricultural purpose This includes all other properties used for agricultural purpose but do not meet criteria for Bona Fide Farmer.
+For the 2016/2017 financial year the rebate is determined as 40%. - 9.1.6 Farm properties and smallholdings used for residential purposes The Municipality annually grants a rebate to owners of farm properties and smallholdings that are used for residential purposes.
 Such a rebate is in relation to the extent of rate-funded services that the Municipality renders in respect of such properties.
-For the 2015/2016 financial year the rebate is determined as 40%. - 9.1.5 Farm properties and smallholdings used for industrial, commercial and business purposes - 9.1.5.1 The Municipality may grant rebates to rateable undertakings that promote local, social or economic development within the municipal jurisdiction.
-The following criteria will apply: - (a) job creation in the municipal area; - (b) social upliftment of the local community; and - (c) creation of infrastructure for the benefit of the community. - 9.1.5.2 Rebates will be granted on application subject to: -
+For the 2016/2017 financial year the rebate is determined as 40%. - 9.1.7 Farm properties and smallholdings used for industrial, commercial and business purposes - 9.1.7.1 The Municipality may grant rebates to rateable undertakings that promote local, social or economic development within the municipal jurisdiction.
+The following criteria will apply: - (a) job creation in the municipal area; - (b) social upliftment of the local community; and - (c) creation of infrastructure for the benefit of the community. - 9.1.7.2 Rebates will be granted on application subject to: - - (a) a business plan issued by the directors of the company indicating how the local, social and economic development objectives of the Municipality are going to be met;

-- (a) a business plan issued by the directors of the company indicating how the local, social and economic development objectives of the Municipality are going to be met; - (b) a continuation plan issued by the directors and certified by the auditors stating that the objectives have been met and how they plan to continue meeting the objectives; - (c) an assessment by the municipal manager or his/her nominee indicating that the company qualifies. - 9.1.5.3 Council will consider all LED requests on an individual basis according to merits.
-For the 2015/2016 financial year the rebate is determined as 10% if it complies with the above.
+- (b) a continuation plan issued by the directors and certified by the auditors stating that the objectives have been met and how they plan to continue meeting the objectives; - (c) an assessment by the municipal manager or his/her nominee indicating that the company qualifies. - 9.1.7.3 Council will consider all LED requests on an individual basis according to merits.
+For the 2016/2017 financial year the rebate is determined as 10% if it complies with the above.